escuccim/mammography-models/ReadMe.md

 # ConvNets for Detection of Abnormalities in Mammograms
 Eric Scuccimarra (skooch@gmail.com)

-## Abstract
-Mammography is the most common method of detecting breast cancer.
-Early detection significantly improves survival rates, and between 8% and 25% of abnormalities go undetected.
-We trained ConvNets on the DDSM dataset to detect the presence of lesions and predict the class and pathology of the lesions.

-We were able to achieve an accuracy of 99% on determining whether scans were normal or abnormal and 89% on full multi-class classification.

 ## Introduction
 Breast cancer is the second most common cancer in women worldwide.
 About 1 in 8 U.S. women (about 12.4%) will develop invasive breast cancer over the course of her lifetime.
 The five year survival rates for stage 0 or stage 1 breast cancers are close to 100%, but the rates go down dramatically for later stages: 93% for stage II, 72% for stage III and 22% for stage IV.
 Human recall for identifying lesions is estimated to be between 0.75 and 0.92 [1], which means that as many as 25% of abnormalities may go undetected.

-The DDSM is a dataset of normal and abnormal scans; however the size is relatively small.
-To increase the size of the dataset we extract the Regions of Interest (ROI) from each image, perform data augmentation and then train ConvNets on the augmented data.
+The DDSM is a well-known dataset of normal and abnormal scans, and one of the few publicly available datasets of mammography imaging.
+Unfortunately, the size of the dataset is relatively small.
+To increase the amount of training data we extract the Regions of Interest (ROI) from each image, perform data augmentation and then train ConvNets on the augmented data.
 The ConvNets were trained to predict both whether a scan was normal or abnormal, and to predict whether abnormalities were calcifications or masses and benign or malignant.

 ## Related Work
 There exists a great deal of research into applying deep learning to medical diagnosis, but privacy concerns make the availability of training data a limiting factor, and thus there is not much research into applying ConvNets to mammography.
 [1, 4] use ConvNets to classify pre-detected breast masses by pathology and type, but do not attempt to detect masses from scans.
 [2,3] detect abnormalities using combinations of region-based CNNs and random forests.

 ## Datasets
 The DDSM [6] is a database of 2,620 scanned film mammography studies.
 It contains normal, benign, and malignant cases with verified pathology information.
+The DDSM is saved as Lossless JPEGs, an archaic format which has not been maintained in about 20 years.
 The CBIS-DDSM [8] collection includes a subset of the DDSM data selected and curated by a trained mammographer.
-The CBIS-DDSM images are better quality than the DDSM images, but this dataset does not contain normal images.
-Normal images were taken from the DDSM dataset and combined with the abnormal images from the CBIS-DDSM in order to have all classes represented.
+The CBIS-DDSM images have been pre-processed and saved as Dicom images, and thus are better quality than the DDSM images, but this dataset only contains scans with abnormalities.
+In order to create a dataset which can be used to predict the presence of abnormalities, the ROIs were extracted from the CBIS-DDSM dataset and combined with normal images taken from the DDSM dataset.

+The MIAS dataset is a very small set of mammography images, consisting of 330 scans of all classes.
+The scans are standardized to a size of 1024x1024 pixels.
+The size of the dataset made this unusable for training.

 Data from the University of California Irvine Machine Learning Repository [5] was also used for exploratory data analysis to gain insight into the characteristics of abnormalities.

 ## Methods
-The DDSM and CBIS-DDSM datasets are relatively small.
-The images were pre-processed with data augmentation to create a dataset of reasonable size.
-ConvNets were then constructed and trained on the data using multiple labelling methods.
+Images from both the CBIS-DDSM and the DDSM datasets were pre-processed to extract the ROIs into images of a size suitable to train a ConvNet on.
+Multiple datasets were created of differing sizes using different extraction methods and amounts of data augmentation.
+Then these datasets were used to train several ConvNets, including custom designed architectures as well as customized variations on VGG and Inception.

-### Data Augmentation
+### ROI Extraction
 The CBIS-DDSM scans were of relatively large size, with a mean height of 5295 pixels and a mean width of 3131 pixels.
 Masks highlighting the ROIs were provided.
 In order to create training data, the ROIs were extracted from the abnormal images using the masks and sized down to 299x299 pixels.
+Multiple methods for extracting the ROI were used.

+#### ROI Extraction Method 1
 The analysis of the UCI data indicated that the edges of an abnormality were important as to determining its pathology and type, and this was confirmed by a radiologist.
 Levy et al [1] also report that the inclusion of context was an important contributor to the accuracy of the classification.
-To account for this multiple methods were used to extract the ROIs.
-The ROIs were extracted at 598x598 and then sized down to 299x299.
-In order to increase the size of the dataset data augmentation was used, including randomly positioning the ROI within the image, random horizontal flipping, random vertical flipping and random rotation.
-The ROIs were extracted using two systems of margins which will be detailed below.

-#### ROI Extraction Method 1
 The ROIs had a mean size of 450 pixels and a standard deviation of 396.
 In the interest of representing each ROI as well as possible, each ROI was extracted in multiple ways:

 1. The ROI was extracted at 598x598 at its original size.
 2. The ROI was zoomed to 598x598, with padding to provide context.
 3. If the ROI had the size of one dimension more than 1.5 times the other dimension it was extracted as two tiles centered in the center of each half of the ROI along it's largest dimension.